foolishbrilliance/dotfiles-1/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

-`dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
+`bin/dot` is a simple script that updates various dependencies.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
-You can find this script in `bin/`.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

-## what's inside

-A lot of stuff.
-Seriously, a lot of stuff.
-Check them out in the file browser above and see what components may mesh up with you.
-[Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.

 ## components